kingfishsoft/Horse-Bank-App-2/README.md

 Retrofit2 was used to access the API data.
 Helped me to load the data asynchronously therefore I did not have to use Work Manager.

-I also wrote instrumented unit test using JUNIT 4 and Expresso.
+I also wrote instrumented unit test using JUNIT 4 and Espresso.